High Point University: As High Point College

-Transition to university
+As High Point University

 On October 9, 1991, High Point College was renamed to High Point University to reflect its expansion beyond a traditional college curriculum.
-In 2005, the university was 92 acres, with an undergraduate enrollment of 1,450.
+In 2005, the university was 92 acre, with an undergraduate enrollment of 1,450.
 Its operating budget was $35 million with approximately 100 faculty members.
 Since Nido R. Qubein became president of High Point University in 2005, the growth of the university has had significant impact on the city, region and state.
 Qubein is the fourth highest-paid college president in the United States, paid $2.9 million a year.

 Since 2005, High Point University has grown from three academic schools to fifteen.

-In early 2012, Businessweek reported that about $700 million in new building and campus upgrades was financed by heavy borrowing and Moody's Investors Service downgraded the school's bonds to junk status in 2009 due to the school's position as one of the most heavily leveraged colleges in the country.
-Businessweek responded by inviting the school to make financial documents available to support any challenges to the article's accuracy, but none were offered in response.
-In addition to questioning debt levels, Businessweek challenged whether the school's relationships with its lenders and vendors were at an appropriate arm's length, citing in particular that the school spends large amounts on marketing with a public relations firm headed by Qubein's daughter.
-The college's claims to a growing reputation in higher education were challenged as based more on high-end student amenities and marketing strategy than on academics.
+The Chronicle of Higher Education Almanac in April 2016, noted that Qubein was the third-highest charitable donor to a university as president with total donations of $10 million to High Point University from 2006 to 2016.

-The Chronicle of Higher Education Almanac of April 19, 2016, noted that Qubein was the third highest-donor university president in the country from 2006 to 2016.
-He committed $10 million to High Point University.
 In 2010, the university announced plans to invest about $2.1 billion in overall growth in the next decade.
 At that time, High Point University had spent $1.2 billion on four new schools plus facilities, faculty, and student services.
+Moody's Investors Service downgraded the school's bonds and early 2012, Businessweek reported that about $700 million in new building and campus upgrades were financed by borrowing.
+In addition to questioning debt levels, Businessweek challenged whether the school's relationships with its lenders and vendors were at an appropriate arm's length, citing in particular that the school spends large amounts on marketing with a public-relations firm headed by Qubein's daughter.
+The coverage challenged the college's claims that its reputation in higher education grew due to student academic achievement, rather than high-end student amenities and marketing strategy.